About Coast

 We have a high degree of trust in one another and each person’s capabilities.
 So as long as you get your work done, or communicate why you are blocked and ask for help, we don’t care how or where you do your work.

-Having a balanced life outside of work only benefits the company because we believe this contributes to happy, healthy, productive people and therefore, more productive teams.
+We work intensely and effectively during normal working weekday hours and then leave work to recharge on our own time.
+Having a balanced life outside of work only benefits the company because we believe this contributes to happy, healthy, productive people and, therefore, more productive teams.

-People are not expected to work weekends unless there is an emergency, hours are flexible able to accommodate child care needs and we are all free to choose where we work from.
+People are not expected to work weekends unless there is an emergency, hours are flexible to accommodate child care needs, and we are all free to choose where we work from.
 That said, we try to keep as many hours overlapping with the team as possible in order to facilitate real-time collaboration.

 Outside of work, people love being in the great outdoors, traveling to places near and far, eating delicious food, spending time with family, playing music and playing sports.
-We love staying active, snowboarding, playing badminton, cycling, surfing, and hiking.
+We love staying active, snowboarding, playing badminton, cycling, surfing and hiking.
 Not only do we love food, but some of us also really enjoy cooking it!
 We have supportive and growing families who motivate us and help us to be our best selves.
 They play an important role in making us successful as a company and as a team.

 Whatever helps you recharge, we want you to have the time and space to do it.
-It is truly the best way to drive creativity, collaboration, and productivity in your work!
+It is truly the best way to drive creativity, collaboration and productivity in your work!